DevOpsBootcamp/website/source/cloud-infrastructure.rst

 .. ifnotslides::

-    Public clouds are services you subscribe to which allow you to run and rent server-space on somebody else's cloud.
-This is cheap to start and easy to work with, but may be restricted during times of heavy use.
+    Public clouds are services which allow you to run and rent server-space on somebody else's cloud.
+This is cheap to start and easy to work with, but may be more expensive in the long run and restricted during times of heavy use.

 Cloud + Configuration Management